Bragar Eagel & Squire, P.C. Reminds Investors That Class Action Lawsuits Have Been Filed Against Missfresh, Molecular Partners, TG Therapeutics, and 17EdTech and Encourages Investors to Contact the Firm

 On this news, 17EdTech’s ADS price fell $3.56, or 39%, to close at $5.64 per ADS on July 23, 2021, thereby injuring investors.

-Then, on July 26, 2021, the Company announced that the recently published regulatiosn regarding after-school tutoring “will have a material adverse impact on the Company’s results of operations and prospect.”
+Then, on July 26, 2021, the Company announced that the recently published regulations regarding after-school tutoring “will have a material adverse impact on the Company’s results of operations and prospect.”

 On this news, 17EdTech’s ADS price fell $1.48, or 26%, to close at $4.16 per ADS on July 26, 2021.